secure-software-engineering/DroidBench/README.md

 --------------------

 * **EmulatorDetection_ContentProvider1**: This test case detects the Android emulator by checking the IMEI in a content provider.
 The IMEI is only sent via SMS in the activity if the app runs on a real phone.
+* **EmulatorDetection_IMEI1**: This test case detects the Android emulator by truncating the secret data which is leaked at a position computed from the IMEI.
+On an emulator, the IMEI is expected to be 00..0.
 * **EmulatorDetection_PlayStore1**: This test case detects the Android emulator by whether the Play Store app is installed on the phone.
 The IMEI is only sent via SMS if the app runs on a real phone.